apache/yunikorn-site/docs/configuration/queue_config.md

 under the License.
 -->

-# YuniKorn Partition and Queue Configuration

-The basis for the queue configuration is given in the [scheduler design document](setup/configure_scheduler.md#queue-configuration).
+The basis for the queue configuration is given in the [scheduler design document](design/architecture.md#configurations--semantics).

 This document provides the generic queue configuration.
 It references both the [Access control lists](configuration/acls.md) and [placement rule](configuration/placement_rules.md) documentation.